 There are also volunteering-based student loan forgiveness programs.
 For example, if you volunteer with certain branches of AmeriCorps, you are eligible for some student loan reimbursement.

-These strategies can help offset the amount of student loan debt that will follow you across that commencement stage—and trust us, every little bit helps.
+While it might sometimes feel like you’ll be in student debt for 20 years or more, you don’t have to be.
+Using strategies like choosing public over private schools and exploring loan forgiveness programs can help offset the amount of long-term student loan debt that will follow you across that commencement stage—and trust us, every little bit helps.